VCF/3DStreetNumbers/README.md

 I needed to street numbers for both my driveway and house, 15 in total.
 At big-box hardware stores these things are _pricey_.
-This seemed like a perfect use of a 3D printer; Cura estimates that a 3" high number "8" will take 17 grams of PLA and cost `$0.34`.
+This seemed like a perfect use of a 3D printer; Cura estimates that a 3" high number "8" will take 17 grams of ABS and cost `$0.34`.

 All characters are defined using SCAD, such that you can change the size and/or thickness of the characters (default 3" high) and